NIH Lab Managers Working Group

 NIH Lab Managers have unique and vast expertise and practical knowledge of how to identify and solve the most pressing operational challenges in our laboratories.
 “Lab Managers”—or those who function as lab managers—are critical to the mission of the NIH.
 Members of the NIH Lab Managers Working Group (LMWG) interact and share knowledge to broaden our global knowledge base.
 We welcome input from all members regarding what NIH laboratory scientists require to fulfill their needs.

 Lab Managers’ contributions are pivotal to our ability to drive research forward and to translate discoveries into treatments.
 LMWG meetings provide a forum to address universal research/laboratory topics and challenges.
-To conserve resources and use them more efficiently, this group promotes sharing of resources such as equipment, supplies, reagents, etc. Additionally, the LMWG provides a forum for sharing important announcements and trans-NIH initiatives.
+To conserve resources and use them more efficiently, this group promotes sharing of resources such as equipment, supplies, reagents, etc. Additionally, the LMWG provides a forum for sharing important announcements and NIH-wide initiatives.
 Importantly, the LMWG promotes the enhancement of lab management skills and professional development.

 What We Do

 In the context of NIH research priorities and initiatives and the physical and environmental frameworks defined in NIH master plans, the LMWG is a conduit for sharing information between NIH management and the research community to understand laboratory operations and needs.
 The group will advise the NIH Scientific/Clinical Directors (SD/CDs), and the NIH Associate Director of Scientific Resources on matters pertaining to lab operations for the pursuit of the NIH mission.

 How to Join